Our Approach to Corporate Governance

 Corporate Governance Framework

-The Board of Directors of the Mitsui Chemicals which is presided over by the Chairman who is independent of the business execution, makes key management decisions and oversees the operations of each individual director, and, as a company with a board of corporate auditors, the status of each director’s performance of his or her duties is audited by the corporate auditors and the Board of Corporate Auditors independently from the Board of Directors.
+At the Mitsui Chemicals, the Board of Directors including Outside Member of the board independent of business execution makes material management decisions and supervises the execution of duties by each member of the board and the duties of other executive officers, etc. As a company with a Board of Corporate Auditors, the status of each member of the board’s performance of his or her duties is audited by the corporate auditors and the Board of Corporate Auditors independently from the Board of Directors.

 Within this framework, the Company strives to realize smooth and efficient management, undertaking initiatives aimed at, for example, clarifying official authority and decision-making procedures in light of Company rules, clarifying management supervision and business execution roles by introducing an executive officer system, ensuring that important matters are referred to the Management Committee for discussion, and ensuring a broad range of perspectives inform strategic discussions undertaken at the Group-wide Strategy Commitee.
 In addition, as part of its internal control system the Company’s corporate auditors conduct audits to ensure the propriety of business operations while the Internal Control Division works to ensure sound risk management.